The Risks and Rewards of Using Automation on LinkedIn

 This can be a time-consuming task and is an ideal job for automation.
 Automation can be used to like, comment, or share posts and articles on LinkedIn.
 This is often done to increase visibility and engagement with the content of specific users or within specific topics.
 This kind of engagement is often reciprocated back to the automated user’s profile, enriching the value of their page.

 This is something that is not on the radar of many LinkedIn users, but has become a key element of online outreach.
 It involves copying, or ‘scraping’, user data from account profiles.
 Some automation tools are specifically designed to extract certain kinds of data from LinkedIn profiles, such as names, job titles, company information, and contact details.
-Data scraping can be used for various purposes, including lead generation and market research, or it can be sold.
+Scraping data from websites can be used for various purposes, including lead generation and market research, or it can be sold.

 Let’s stop here for a minute before we move on so you can think about why LinkedIn has a complicated relationship with automation tools.